HIFU Treatment for Prostate Cancer

 Follow-Up Care Regular PSA testing and occasional MRI scans

-In the anterior or lateral parts of the prostate
+Located in the posterior or lateral parts of the prostate

-It could also be the right choice if you are on the NHS Active Surveillance protocol, and if you are keen to avoid long-time side effects from prostate cancer treatment.
+It could also be the right choice if you are on the NHS Active Surveillance protocol and want to move to active treatment.

 Check your suitability